 Other Ingredients

-Each serving also contains 2,500 mg of a proprietary energy blend, which includes L-carnitine, glucose, caffeine, guarana, inositol, glucuronolactone and maltodextrin.
+Each serving also contains 2,500 milligrams of a proprietary energy blend, which includes L-carnitine, glucose, caffeine, guarana, inositol, glucuronolactone and maltodextrin.
 Every serving of Monster Energy drink provides 100 percent of your daily recommended level of B. The Food and Drug Administration (FDA) hasn't established a daily guideline for taurine.

 Considerations

 Taurine originally got its name after scientists found the amino acid in bulls.
-Energy drinks, including Monster Energy, market taurine as a substance that enhances the entry of glucose into muscles--which improves endurance because the body uses the glucose in times of stress.
+Energy drinks, including Monster Energy, market taurine as a substance that enhances the entry of glucose into muscles -- which improves endurance because the body uses the glucose in times of stress.

-However, research conducted at the Weill Cornell Medical College in New York found that taurine along with caffeine, may actually cause a "crash" effect after consumption.
-The European Food Safety Authority (EFSA) concluded in 2009 that exposure to taurine at the levels found in energy drinks, including Monster Energy, appears to be safe.
+However, research conducted at the Weill Cornell Medical College, published in the January 2008 issue of "The Journal of Neuroscience," found that taurine along with caffeine, may actually cause a "crash" effect after consumption.
+The European Food Safety Authority concluded in 2009 that exposure to taurine at the levels found in energy drinks, including Monster Energy, appears to be safe.

 Safety